aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to EXCEL in Android via Java or Online App" h2="Export PPTM file to EXCEL in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPTM file to an Excel file can be beneficial for a variety of reasons.
+For example, it can make it easier to share data with colleagues or customers, as Excel is a widely used format.
+Additionally, it can make it easier to analyze data, as Excel is designed for data manipulation.

+<h2>How Aspose.Total Helps for PPTM to Excel Conversion</h2>

-You can easily convert PPTM file to EXCEL in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPTM files to Excel.
+The process is simple and can be completed in two steps.
+First, you can export the PPTM file to HTML using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to Excel.
+This process is quick and easy, and can be completed in a matter of minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}